 Conduct Virtual Showings

 Showing your home is an inevitable part of selling it.
-Now, though, it doesn’t necessarily have to be in person, especially for Cherokee County home sellers (and buyers) who want to take all the necessary coronavirus precautions.
+Now, though, it doesn’t necessarily have to be in person, especially for North Atlanta home sellers (and buyers) who want to take all the necessary coronavirus precautions.

 Many sellers now are going beyond just listing photos and including virtual home tours.
 “These days, sellers are taking their listings up a notch by offering virtual tours of their homes to drive interest among buyers and provide a more in-depth glimpse of the property.
 Sellers love virtual tours because typically what would be the inconvenience of leaving the residence for 20 to 30 minutes to allow potential buyers access now [affords] the opportunity to allow them access without having to leave.
 Doing a virtual tour reduces the number of in-person visits to only those who are truly interested.”